Jet Lag Survival

-Jet lag isn’t fun for anyone.
+Baby jet lag isn’t fun for anyone.
 There are no magic tricks or tips that can carry you 100% through it.
 Adjustment can vary on your child’s age and how far you travel.
-A trip to China will affect your child much differently than a trip across the country.
+A trip to China will affect your baby’s jet lag much differently than a trip across the country.

 We all experience some form of jet lag and what it takes for us to recover.
 I need loads of fresh fruit for major time shifts, Mike needs coffee and Dek needs milk.
-It’s just a matter of figuring out what works for you.
+It’s just a matter of figuring out what works for you and your baby’s jet lag.
 Keep life simple when necessary and keep telling yourself that it is all worth it in the end.
 Because it really is.

-In general, I’ve found that jet lag can last from 3 to 14 days depending on where we go.
+In general, I’ve found that baby jet lag can last from 3 to 14 days depending on where we go.
 Arriving at our destination may only take a few days adjustment, but coming home can be much more tricky.
-Every trip I learn something new and experience a new way of handling all of our jet lag.
+Every trip I learn something new about baby jet lag and experience a new way of handling all of our jet lag.

-Here are just a few posts that tackle the monster that is jet lag.
+Here are just a few posts that tackle the monster that is parent and baby jet lag.

-Need more great child jet lag tips?
+Need more great baby jet lag tips?
 Check out these articles by fellow traveling family blogs:

 - Tips for Surviving Jet Lag (Suitcases and Sippy Cups)- get your trip off to the right start as soon as you get on the plane.